 Dr. Stuart Altman, Chair

 Statutory Requirement: One member, designated as chairperson, with demonstrated expertise in health care delivery, health care management at a senior level or health care finance and administration, including payment methodologies.
-(Appointed by the Governor to an initial term of 3 years)
+(Appointed by the Governor)

 Stuart Altman, P.h.D., is the Sol C. Chaikin Professor of National Health Policy at The Heller School for Social Policy and Management at Brandeis University.
 He is an economist with approximately five decades of experience working closely with issues of federal and state health policy within government, the private sector, and academia.